smrrazavian/APIs/README.md

 # APIs
-API tutorial with python and FAttAPI
+API tutorial with python and FastAPI
 In this miin-project i built some end-points for connecting to SQLite

 End-point NO1 : #add